 Immediately after news of Hariri’s impending resignation began to circulate, supporters of the Shiite paramilitary group Hezbollah ransacked tents set up by protesters in downtown Beirut and beat protestors with sticks.
 They were dispersed by anti-riot police and the army.
 The clashes contributed to a sense of unease in Beirut about what comes next.

 Hezbollah’s leader Hassan Nasrallah sees the fragile political power balance between Shiite, Sunnis and Christians in the government as essential to preserve.
 Otherwise, the country would descend into chaos, he warned in a televised speech days before Hariri’s resignation.

 The demonstrations started over something seemingly trivial: a government plan to raise funds by taxing calls on WhatsApp.
-But for a population exasperated with government corruption corrupt government, and dealing with daily power cuts and seasonal water shortages, it was the last straw.
+But for a population exasperated with government corruption, and sick of dealing with daily power cuts and seasonal water shortages, it was the last straw.

 The protests spread through the country in days.
 At times there were as many as 1 million people on the streets, in a country of 4 million people.
-Protesters say they want the government to fix its broken economy: unemployment is at an all-time high and the currency has lost value in recent years.
-Past demonstrations against corruption has failed to bring about greater transparency.
+Protesters say they want the government to fix its broken economy: Unemployment is at an all-time high, and the currency has lost value in recent years.
+Past demonstrations against corruption have failed to bring about greater transparency.
 An influx of more than a million refugees since the Syrian conflict began has added to the strain.

-Meanwhile, the country’s elite has commandeered that vast majority of Lebanon’s wealth.
+Meanwhile, the country’s elite has commandeered the vast majority of Lebanon’s wealth.

 “It’s basically 30 years of having the same people in the government taxing us, lying to us, to our faces, taxing us more, and still no result whatsoever," said Lary Bou Safi, an LGBTQ activist and comedian who has attended the protests in Beirut since they began.